 Entries are encouraged from architects, builders, planners and members of the public.

-We are delighted to announce the launch of this year's competition!
-Entries close on 1 March and can be submitted by hard copy (see address on application form) or by email to email@example.com
+Missed this year?
+There's always next year.
+Entries will open in January 2018 and close on 1 March 2018 when they can be submitted by hard copy (see address on application form) or by email to email@example.com

-Awards were not held in 2016, but any applications submitted during the year have been put forward to the 2017 competition.
+Awards were not held in 2016, with any applications submitted rolled forward to the 2017 competition.

 A strong field of entries this year resulted in the judges selecting three overall winners for the first time ever.